SEEING BEYOND 2020 - Waterloo Eye Institute (WEI)

 • increasing patient access to specialized care in growing areas such as vision therapy, concussion, myopia control, and dry eye disease.

-An eye and vision care telehealth centre will
+An eye and vision care tele-optometry centre will

 • create a vital hub for diagnosing eye disease, and

-• allow patients in remote or under-serviced areas to receive care via telehealth technology.
+• allow patients in remote or under-serviced areas to receive care via tele-optometry technology.

 Enhanced clinical education